-Preheat the oven to 425 degrees.
-Line a sheet pan with parchment paper.
+Preheat the oven to 425F.
+Line a large sheet pan with parchment paper.

-With the mixer running, add 3 eggs, 1 egg at a time.
-Stop mixing after each addition to scrape down the sides of the bowl.
+With the mixer running, add 3 eggs, one at a time, stopping to scrape down the sides of the bowl between each egg.
 Mix until the dough is smooth and glossy and the eggs are completely incorporated.
-The dough should be thick, but should fall slowly and steadily from the beaters when you lift them out of the bowl.
-If the dough is still clinging to the beaters, add the remaining 1 egg and mix until incorporated.
+The dough should be thick but fall slowly and steadily from the beater when lifted out of the bowl.
+If the dough is still clinging to the beater, add the remaining 1 egg and mix until incorporated.

 Transfer the dough to a pastry bag fitted with a large round tip and pipe dollops roughly 2 inches in diameter and 1 inch high.
 Lightly wet a finger and tap down the spike on top.
 (For additional color during baking, you can brush the tops of the dough lightly with an egg wash.)